 This article offers guidance on what this concept means for MSPs, as well as best practices to follow if you decide to offer this type of solution.

 This is an offering that allows businesses to outsource their IT procurement and purchasing needs to an external provider, such as an MSP.
 If you provide procurement as a managed service, you handle the processes of selecting, buying, delivering, and (when it becomes necessary) replacing the equipment that your clients need to power their businesses.
 You are also responsible for managing warranties and using them to replace or repair defective equipment.

 For MSPs who already offer managed setup and support services for IT equipment, adding this service is a natural extension of the solutions they already provide.
 If you know which equipment your clients need and what the lifecycle for that equipment looks like, you are well-positioned to assume responsibility for purchasing and replacing that equipment, too.

 This not only allows you to grow your revenue but may also help you to streamline other managed services that you provide.
 Having more control over how and when equipment is purchased may make it easier to support that equipment.

 Selling Procurement as a Service

-Of course, understanding how procurement as a service benefits your MSP business is only the first step toward successfully adding this type of managed offering.
-You must also convince clients of why procurement as a service is advantageous to them.
+Of course, understanding how it benefits your MSP business is only the first step toward successfully adding this type of managed offering.
+You must also convince clients of why procurement services are advantageous to them.

-To do so, emphasize the following benefits of procurement as a service from the client's perspective:
+To do so, emphasize the following benefits from the client's perspective: